tidalmigrations/tidalmigrations.github.io/pages/user guides/discovery_techniques.md

 Immediately getting an idea of the size and scope of your migration is critical to successful cloud migration planning.

-Our goal at Tidal Migrations is to provide you with useful information within 60 seconds of signup, and letting you layer in additional information from discovery sources as needed.
+Our goal at Tidal is to provide you with useful information within 60 seconds of signup, and letting you layer in additional information from discovery sources as needed.